miroslavpejic85/mirotalksfu/README.md

 -   Contributions are welcome and greatly appreciated!
 -   Just run before `npm run lint`

--   For communication we use [discord](https://discord.gg/rgGYfeYW3N)
+## Discussions

+-   For discussions about the project, join with us on [Discord](https://discord.gg/rgGYfeYW3N)

 ## License